This article includes:

+This article includes:

 Additional Dewatering Applications

-Dewatering is also done in mining excavations, particularly in rock mines and borrow pits.
+Dewatering is also performed in mining applications, particularly in rock mines and borrow pits.
 It is also conducted in lake excavations for making stormwater management systems.
 Installation of utility lines such as sewers, water, telephone, and electricity also requires dewatering.

 Submersible Pumps are a good choice for dewatering applications because they can be fully submerged in the water that needs to be transferred, allowing an easy method of removal.
 The submersible pump would also need to be built for withstanding some abrasive solids content and not be prone to clog.

 Self Priming Pumps are excellent choices for dewatering pump solutions because they can provide some advantages over a standard pump.
 Self-priming pumps have the ability to keep the pump primed in instances where the pump cannot be submerged, saving time and potential damage to the pump.
 EDDY Pump manufacturers a non-clogging self-priming pump that is well suited for dewatering applications.
 These pumps are proven reliable, provide a constant flow rate, and require very little maintenance resulting in performance you can depend on.